Easy Roasted Turkey Thighs

 This dish is meant to be an easier way to make your Thanksgiving turkey!
 I already have posts for Crispy Slow Cooker Turkey Breast and Crispy Slow Cooker Turkey Thighs that can help when you don’t have oven space, but this easy roasted turkey thigh is the perfect oven cooked option for a small Thanksgiving gathering.

 Cooking turkey parts instead of the entire bird serves a few purposes.
-First it cuts WAY back on the cooking time.
-Second it allows you to cook more of your favorite pieces.
-Breasts and wings are generally considered white meat, turkey thighs and turkey legs are dark meat.
+First, it cuts way back on the cooking time.
+Second, it allows you to cook more of your favorite pieces.
+With turkey thighs, you’re able to have a deeper browning, without losing the moistness you’d want in your turkey.

 Pin this recipe now to remember it later